kanihal/darknet_mod/README.md

 you can feed train.txt for yolo darknet for training

-## For Details using on using darknet for detection and training refer to https://pjreddie.com/darknet/yolo/
+## For Details using on using darknet for detection and training,  refer procedures give @ https://pjreddie.com/darknet/yolo/